WL

 Common issues

-- Auth errors: Ensure the DB user/password match what you created.
-If using Docker, the hostname in a multi-container setup may be
+• Auth errors: Ensure the DB user/password match what you created.
+If using Docker, the hostname in a multi-container setup may be db instead of localhost.

-ddl-auto: updateis for development.
+• DDL auto-update: ddl-auto: update is for development.
 Plan migrations for production later.

 That’s it.
 Your application is now bootstrapped with the right dependencies, a running PostgreSQL, and a working YAML configuration.